-Taliglucerase alfa is classified in FDA pregnancy risk category B. There are no adequate and well controlled studies in pregnant women.
-Reproduction studies have been performed in pregnant rats and rabbits at doses about 5 times the recommended human dose of 60 Units/kg based on the BSA); results did not show impaired fertility or harm to the fetus.
-Because animal reproduction studies are not always predictive of human response, taliglucerase alfa should be used during pregnancy only if clearly needed.
+The limited available data on taliglucerase alfa use in pregnant women are not sufficient to inform a drug-associated risk.
+There are no adequate and well controlled studies in pregnant women.
 However, a report from a panel of clinicians that treat Gaucher's disease indicated that treatment with enzyme replacement therapy during pregnancy led to a reduced risk of spontaneous abortion and a reduced risk of Gaucher-related complications during delivery and during the postpartum period.
+Reproduction studies have been performed in pregnant rats and rabbits at taliglucerase alfa doses about 5 times the recommended human dose; results did not show impaired fertility or fetal harm.
+According to the manufacturer, because animal reproduction studies are not always predictive of human response, taliglucerase alfa should be used during pregnancy only if clearly needed.
 Imiglucerase has been suggested as an enzyme-replacement treatment option during pregnancy, based on limited data from case studies.

-It is not known if taliglucerase alfa is distributed into breast milk.
-According to the manufacturer, it should be used with caution in breast-feeding women.
-Enzymes such as taliglucerase alfa are likely to be degraded by the infant's digestive sytem and unlikely to reach the systemic circulation of a nursing infant.
+It is not known whether taliglucerase alfa is distributed into breast milk, the effects on the breast fed infant, or the effects on milk production.
+Enzymes such as taliglucerase alfa are likely to be degraded by the infant's digestive system and unlikely to reach the systemic circulation of a nursing infant.
 Limited data in a report from a panel of clinicians that treat Gaucher's disease indicated that breast-feeding complications were reduced in women treated with enzyme replacement therapy postpartum.
 Consider reducing the overall duration of breast-feeding to avoid excessive bone loss in the mother.
 Imiglucerase has been suggested as an enzyme-replacement treatment option, based on limited data from case studies and breast milk concentration data.
-Consider the benefits of breast-feeding, the risk of potential infant drug exposure, and the risk of an untreated or inadequately treated condition.
-If a breast-feeding infant experiences an adverse effect related to a maternally administered drug, healthcare providers are encouraged to report the adverse effect to the FDA.

 The safety and efficacy of taliglucerase alfa in children < 4 years, infants, or neonates have not been established.